 Straight-line operating lease expense recognition will be replaced with a depreciation charge for the leased asset (included in operating costs) and an interest expense on the recognised lease liability (included in finance costs).
 In the earlier periods of the lease, the expenses associated with the lease under AASB 16 will be higher when compared to lease expenses under AASB 117.
-However EBITDA (Earnings Before interest, Tax, Depreciation and Amortisation) results will be improved as the operating expense is replaced by interest expense and depreciation in the profit of loss under AASB 16.
+However profit results will be improved as the operating expense is replaced by interest expense and depreciation in the profit of loss under AASB 16.
 For classification within the statement of cash flows, the lease payment will be separated into both a principal (financing activities) and interest (either operating or financing activities) component.
 For lessor accounting, the standard does not substantially change how a lessor accounts for leases.